 Encouraging variegation can be tricky and often not possible.
 Techniques such as cutting off poorly variegated stems will work well with some plants, but not with others.
 Trying to get a rosette succulent to maintain variegation can be even more difficult as the whole top of the rosette would have to be cut to try and get more variegated leaves.

 While researching this subject I have come across many claims that promise to help with maintaining variegation but lots of them just conflict with personal experience.
 For instance, one website’s advice was to place variegated plants in full sun to encourage variegation.
 While this can be fine with some plants it will almost definitely destroy others.

 White or light variegated leaves lack chlorophyll and therefore cannot process sunlight into energy as well as green leaves that have good amounts of this pigment.
 Because of the inability to deal with the sun, variegated plants will often burn even in mild sun.
 Yes, they need lots of light but left unprotected in full sun, many light variegated succulents and other plants will most likely suffer burns and/or die.

 There are of course exceptions.
-For instance, variegated versions of very hardy plants such as the Crassula Sarmentosa or Crassula Ovata 'Red Coral' will grow in full sun very well and may indeed have poorer variegation if in too much shade.
-Having said that I have seen even these plants revert to green while it was in full sun.
+For instance, variegated versions of very hardy plants such as the Aeonium Mardi Gras, Crassula Sarmentosa or Crassula Ovata 'Red Coral' will grow in full sun very well and may indeed have poorer variegation if in too much shade.
+The variegation in these plants is not fully white but yellow and, therefore, a little more chlorophyll is present.
+This very likely helps with the ability to withstand direct sun.
+Having said that I have seen even these plants revert to green while in full sun.

 To be honest, when a plant decides to start reverting its variegation, there is not much you can do.
 Pruning non variegated leaves or branched can help greatly, but it is really about luck.
 Sometimes a plant will respond and keep growing variegated, other times it will ignore your efforts.